realumhelp/Creality-K1-and-K1-Max_wiki/Installation-Helper-Script.md

 - **Install & Remove `Custom Boot Display`**
   - To install a custom Creality-themed boot display.

+- **Remove & Restore `Creality Web Interface`**
+  - To remove Creality Web Interface and replace it with Fluidd or Mainsail on port 80.

 - **Install & Remove `Buzzer Support files` - More info in [Use Motherboard Buzzer](https://github.com/Guilouz/Creality-K1-and-K1-Max/wiki/Use-Motherboard-Buzzer) section**
   - Allows to use motherboard buzzer.